vishwas-r/Post-DuplicateX-Advanced-Post-Duplicator/src/readme.txt

 == Screenshots ==

 1. Main settings page with all customization options
-2. Duplicate link in post list view
+2. Duplicate link in page/post list view
 3. Duplicate button in the classic editor
 4. Duplicate option in the block editor (Gutenberg)
 5. Duplicate button in the admin toolbar